Chocomunk/grand-theft-avery-2022/averyos/README.md

   - `map` GUI (`render`)
     - Call `map` to toggle either a "Map" view or pane.
     - Cannot be shown with `ls`
-    - [ ] Read node positions from a mesh
     - [ ] Make minimap
   - `cat` GUI
     - Opens a widget that displays text